binvol(1) General Commands Manual binvol(1)

 DESCRIPTION

-reduction is equal in X and Y.
+these operations require equal scaling in X and Y. The output file

 OPTIONS